-We have adjusted the rate with no growth this year given market conditions and have applied an average growth rate of 2.5% per annum in 2021 and thereafter for the cash flow input in line with other tenancies with competing malls and the consumer retail index inflation growth in KSA, although have kept to adjusted normal growth rate of 2.5%.
+The average growth rate of 2.5% per annum in 2022 and thereafter for the cash flow input in line with other tenancies with competing malls and the consumer retail index inflation growth in KSA, although have kept to normal growth rate of 2.5%.

-Despite the ongoing disruptive 2021 after pandemic 2020, the current market conditions appear to have a more positive outlook currently and going forward through 2022 and beyond.
+Despite global volatility, inflationary pressures and other geo political matters, the current KSA market conditions appear to have a more positive outlook currently and going forward through 2022 and beyond.
 It appears the retail sector is considered to be attractive to investors in the current market conditions considering the retail sector is generally stable in KSA.
 The historic strength of retail and significant growth in the past few years has meant fairly attractive yields and with the continuance of current stable retail demand but slower growth, it has meant in the short-term mild hardening of yields with a medium-term period of slightly softening of yields; hence providing a stable investor expectation.